django-extensions/django-extensions/docs/command_extensions.rst

 * *mail_debug* - Starts a mail server which echos out the contents of the email instead of sending it.

-* *list_fields* - Lists out all fields for all installed apps.
-This is helpful when you don't remember how to refer to a related field or which fields are available in a particular model.
+* *list_model_info* - Lists out all fields and non-private non-internal methods for models in all installed apps.
+  This is helpful when you don't remember how to refer to a related field or want to quickly identify the fields and methods available in a particular model.

 * :doc:`merge_model_instances` - Merges duplicate model instances by
   reassigning related model references to a chosen primary model instance.